NullandKale/NullSplats/README.md

 This section describes the expected general workflow for a robot working inside the repository.

 Active Work (single entry for robots):
-- None; select the next TODO before further changes.
+- None (idle; choose the next TODO before starting new work).

 Workflow for robot operations: